paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-069-retired-grade.md

 **(d) Officers in O–9 and O–10 Grades.—**

-(1) **In general.—** — A person covered by this section in the Army, Navy, Air Force, or Marine Corps who is serving or has served in a position of importance and responsibility designated by the President to carry the grade of lieutenant general or general in the Army, Air Force, or Marine Corps, or vice admiral or admiral in the Navy under [section 601 of this title](./chapter-035-temporary-appointments-in-officer-grades.md#section-601) may be retired in such grade under subsection (a) only after the Secretary of Defense certifies in writing to the President and the Committees on Armed Services of the Senate and the House of Representatives that the officer served satisfactorily in such grade.
+(1) **In general.—** — A person covered by this section in the Army, Navy, Air Force, Marine Corps, or Space Force who is serving or has served in a position of importance and responsibility designated by the President to carry the grade of lieutenant general or general in the Army, Air Force, Marine Corps, or Space Force, or vice admiral or admiral in the Navy under [section 601 of this title](./chapter-035-temporary-appointments-in-officer-grades.md#section-601) may be retired in such grade under subsection (a) only after the Secretary of Defense certifies in writing to the President and the Committees on Armed Services of the Senate and the House of Representatives that the officer served satisfactorily in such grade.

 (2) **Prohibition on delegation.—** — The authority of the Secretary of Defense to make a certification with respect to an officer under paragraph (1) may not be delegated.